-The core document comprises of a list of 48 elements that provide a consistent and relevant set of behaviours, knowledge and skills that may be desirable in a food science graduate.
+The core document comprises of a list of 48 elements (see pdf below) that provide a consistent and relevant set of behaviours, knowledge and skills that may be desirable in a food science graduate.
 A list of 14 role types and associated definitions were then reviewed and ratified by the industry stakeholder group.
 They are illustrated below:

 - Auditor Roles (not a single factory)

 - Sensory Technologist

 - Customer Support Technologist